wellmadehq/writing/Leads.md

 > If your kids are anything like mine, the first thing they want to do when they get home from school or wake up in the morning is turn on something with a screen.
 Usually the computer with Minecraft on it.
 Keep them productive and also limit screen time with a must-do list.

+# Dramatized statement of subject's importance

+> For years, we’ve talked about finding the right woman — someone we can rides the waves of life with, who will stand by our side for better or for worse.
+As a man, committing to The One is among the most important decisions we make in life; some may even argue it is the most important.

 # Big-time drama, anticlimax

 > In the last month, both Apple and Google had press conferences showing off their new operating systems.
 Both were met with a resounding “meh” followed by outcries that Apple’s just an imitator these days.
 Here’s an unpopular opinion: I don’t care.